 Years later, Consumer Money Matters is gone, but the effects of the pension transfer that began with their cold-calls lives on.

-If you invested in a SIPP after a cold-call from Consumer Money Matters, you may be able to make a claim on a No Win – No Fee* basis.
+If you invested in a SIPP after a cold-call from Consumer Money Matters, you may be able to make a claim.

 Click the button below to see an example of a Get Claims Advice claim for a mis-sold Resort Group investmentSee example claim